barryvdh/laravel-translation-manager/readme.md

     $ php artisan translations:export <group>

 For example, `php artisan translations:export reminders` when you have 2 locales (en/nl), will write to `app/lang/en/reminders.php` and `app/lang/nl/reminders.php`

+To export translation strings as keys to JSON files , use the `--json` (or `-J`) option: `php artisan translations:import --json`.
+This will import every entries from the __json_ group.

 ### Clean command